 If resistance at $1.3629-1.3456 fails to deliver, ‘consumed supply’ (blue area) is visible between $1.4001 and $1.3830.
 Considering this, a resistance breach might guide the currency pair as far north as resistance from $1.4371-1.4156.

-Demand is equally important to note at $1.3428-1.3444, receiving price action at the beginning of last week as traders capitalised on ‘dip-buying’ movement.
-As a result, if sellers regain consciousness from $1.3580, the week may witness a dip back to the aforementioned demand zone.
+Demand is equally important to note at $1.3428-1.3444.
+As a result, if sellers regain consciousness from, traders may witness a dip back to the aforementioned demand zone.

 Observed Technical Levels:

-Conservative traders will likely watch for a test of $1.3665-1.3625 and a subsequent close back under $1.36 to form before pulling the bearish trigger.
-A visible downside target from this region is H1 trendline resistance, coming from the low $1.3173.
+Conservative sellers will likely watch for a test of $1.3665-1.3625 and a subsequent close back under $1.36 to form before pulling the trigger.

 The information contained in this material is intended for general advice only.
 It does not take into account your investment objectives, financial situation or particular needs.
 FP Markets has made every effort to ensure the accuracy of the information as at the date of publication.
 FP Markets does not give any warranty or representation as to the material.
 Examples included in this material are for illustrative purposes only.
 To the extent permitted by law, FP Markets and its employees shall not be liable for any loss or damage arising in any way (including by way of negligence) from or in connection with any information provided in or omitted from this material.
 Features of the FP Markets products including applicable fees and charges are outlined in the Product Disclosure Statements available from FP Markets website, www.fpmarkets.com and should be considered before deciding to deal in those products.
 Derivatives can be risky; losses can exceed your initial payment.
 FP Markets recommends that you seek independent advice.
 First Prudential Markets Pty Ltd trading as FP Markets ABN 16 112 600 281, Australian Financial Services License Number 286354.